 The Noble Systems group of companies (“we“, “us” or “our”) are committed to protecting and respecting your privacy.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed and where the person that it related to cannot be re-identified (known as “anonymous data”).
+It does not include data where the identity has been removed (known as “anonymous data”).

 We may collect, use, store and transfer the following data about you:

 - Information you give us.
-This is information about you that you give us by filling in forms on our website, enter into our systems through use of our services, or by corresponding with us by phone, e-mail, tradeshows or otherwise.
-It includes information you provide when you apply for our services, subscribe to our services or publications, request marketing to be sent to you, enter a competition, promotion or survey, when you report a problem with one of our sites or services, and when you give us feedback.
+This is information about you that you give us by filling in forms on our website or by corresponding with us by phone, e-mail, tradeshows or otherwise.
+It includes information you provide when you apply for our services, subscribe to our services or publications, request marketing to be sent to you, enter a competition, promotion or survey, when you report a problem with one of our sites, and when you give us feedback.
 The information you give us may include your name, your firm or company, your practices, address, e-mail address, phone number, gender, marital status, date of birth, financial and credit card information.

 - information about your visit, including the full Uniform Resource Locators (URL), clickstream to, through and from our site (including date and time), products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page, and any phone number used to call our customer service number.

 - Information we receive from other sources.
-We may receive personal data about you from various third parties including, for example, your employer, customers, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers.
+We may receive personal data about you from various third parties including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers.

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.